fredmelka/webpage-reader/readme.md

 # About the repository
 This little snippet is a basis for scanning for specific data through a webpage, recording, printing and reuse.

-# About the exercise

-The webpage example on which is based the snippet is : https://www.balenciaga.com/en-us/women/shoes/sneakers.
+The webpage example on which it is based is : https://www.balenciaga.com/en-us/women/shoes/sneakers.

 Data to retrieve are the name and the price of each product card being displayed, once only, on first appearance.